upura/ayniy/docs/source/setup.rst

 Setup
 ===================================

-When you use local editor like VSCode, you should create a project folder.
+When you use local editor like VSCode, you should create a project folder as follows.

 .. code-block:: bash